BCDevOps/keycloak-admin/readme.md

 Ansible Playbook to delete a realm and it's IDP integrations.
 See [readme](clean-up-realms/README.md) for more details.

 ## realm-management
 This is a NodeJs based project.
-Designed for SSO instance admin user to easily management SSO resources, such as realms, users, roles and groups.
+Designed for SSO instance admin user to easily manage SSO resources, such as realms, users, roles and groups.
 See [readme](realm-management/README.md) for more details.

 ## sh_scripts
 Manage KC resources using Shell scripts (deprecated).
 See [readme](sh_scripts/readme.md) for more details.